Happy Birthday, Sister Clare Crockett

 The rubble from the earthquake

-One of the Monks summarised Sister Clare’s spiritual development saying that it started out with him thinking she was an interesting person, and then she became impressive, and by the end of the book it was almost scary how strongly in love with Jesus and zealous for Him she was.
+One of the Monks summarised Sister Clare’s spiritual development saying that it started out with him being amused, and then she became impressive, and by the end of the book it was almost terrifying how strongly in love with Jesus and zealous for Him she was.

 Her spiritual progression also acts as a combination road-map/springboard for examining one’s own spiritual progress.
 By following her life both exteriorly and interiorly simultaneously, the soul that reads can prayerfully discern where she is on her spiritual walk, and what she still has left to surrender to God.